kgriffs/blog/_posts/2012-11-13-python-vs-node-vs-pypy-benchmarks.md

 ## Benchmarks ##

 As in my previous experiment, I benchmarked retrieving a fixed set of events from a message queuing service backed by MongoDB, with alternative service implementations in Python and JavaScript.
-Unfortunately, I was not able to formally compare PyPy to both CPython *and* Node.js, since Gevent is currently incompatible with PyPy, and I did not have the luxury of reimplementing the message bus prototype using the Tornado or Cyclone frameworks.
+Unfortunately, I was not able to directly compare PyPy to both CPython *and* Node.js, since Gevent is currently incompatible with PyPy, and I did not have the luxury of reimplementing the message bus prototype using, e.g., Tornado or Cyclone.

 For each test, I ran Autobench directly against a single message bus implementation.
-I set --min\_rate and --max\_rate to 20 and 2000, respectively, in order to test a wide range of requests per second (represented by the x axis of the graphs below).
-The [Autobench website][autobench] has a good description of these options, and how they translate to [Httperf][httperf] parameters.
+I set --min\_rate and --max\_rate<sup><a name="id-1" href="#id-1.ftn">1</a></sup> to 20 and 2000, respectively, in order to test a wide range of requests per second (represented by the x axis of the graphs below).

-I carried out all benchmarks against a single instance of each implementation; no clustering solutions were used (e.g., Gunicorn or Node's *Cluster* module).
+I carried out all benchmarks against a single instance of each implementation; no clustering or load-balancing solutions were used (i.e., HAProxy, Gunicorn, Node's *Cluster* module, etc.).

 For those implementations that supported HTTP 1.1 keep-alive, I ran each test twice, once with 1 GET per connection, and once again with 10 GETs per connection.
 I denoted this in the results by appending the number of requests per connection to each implementation name, as in *Gevent (1)* and *Gevent (10)*.
 The results of the latter test may be especially instructive to website developers, since browsers typically perform several requests per connection.

 Each request to the message bus returned ~1K of events, encoded as JSON.
 I also tested *Gevent (10)* and *Node.js (10)* against a larger result set of ~64K events.
-Except where noted, only the results from testing the 1K data set appear in the graphs below.
+Except where noted, only the results from testing the 1K data set appear in the graphs below<sup><a name="id-2" href="#id-2.ftn">2</a></sup>.

 ## Gevent vs. Node.js ##